 No matter what I do, I’ve been unable to see one in the wild.

 I know – most people wouldn’t call that a curse, they would call it lucky.
 But I’ve always wanted to see and photograph a grizzly – in a safe situation of course.
-I’ve seen Polar bears, and even a couple of black bears; but never their brown cousins.
+I’ve seen Polar bears in Canada, and even a couple of black bears; but never their brown cousins.

 But recently, I finally managed it!

 If you’re curious about bear watching and viewing bears in the wild safely, this guide is for you.
-I’ll tell you about my experience bear watching in Bella Coola, touch on some bear safety tips I learned, and show you 3 different ways you can go bear watching.
+I’ll tell you about my experience bear watching in Bella Coola (BC Canada), touch on some bear safety tips I learned, and show you 3 different ways you can go bear watching in BC.

 Like most people I am terrified of grizzlies.
 They’ve been haunting me my whole life.
-I still remember when I was 11years old on a road trip with my parents and we arrived in Glacier National Park right when a woman was hiking and was killed by a bear.
-It was all over the news and it freaked me out.
+I still remember when I was 11 years old on a road trip with my parents and we arrived in Glacier National Park right when a woman was hiking and was killed by a bear.
+It was all over the news and it freaked me out at that young age.

 Of course, my parents still made me go out hiking, and I remember being terrified at every turn of the trail.
 Luckily, I never saw one on that hike.

-I’ve been to Nimmo Bay in the Great Bear Rainforest, Lake Clark National Park in Alaska (hello…bear heaven), and went floating through a salmon river with Canada’s self-described Bear Whisperer – and never saw a bear.
-There was even a time when there was a Grizzly in captivity at Kicking Horse Mountain in BC Canada, and he never came out when I was there for 2 days.
+I’ve been to Nimmo Bay in the Great Bear Rainforest, Lake Clark National Park in Alaska, and went floating through a salmon river with Canada’s self-described Bear Whisperer – and never saw a bear.
+There was even a time when there was a Grizzly in captivity at Kicking Horse Mountain in BC Canada, and he never came out even though I was there for 2 days.

 Each of these trips were in bear season – Sep/Oct – and yet no bears!